WallarooLabs/blog.wallaroolabs.com/content/post/twitter-hashtags-real-time.md

 draft = false
 slug = "twitter-hashtags-real-time"
 author = "haneemedhat"
-description = "Using Wallaroo to connect to a real-time twitter stream and find trending hashtags" tags = [
+description = "Using Wallaroo to connect to a real-time twitter stream and find trending hashtags." tags = [
     "wallaroo",
     "twitter",